Sharp estimates for screened Vlasov-Poisson system around Penrose-stable equilibria in $\mathbb{R}^d $, $ d\geq3$: Introduction

-This is achieved by a pointwise dispersive estimate, directly on the resolvent kernel for the linearized system around Penrose stable equilibria $\mu$.
+This is achieved by a pointwise dispersive estimate directly on the resolvent kernel for the linearized system around Penrose stable equilibria $\mu$.
 Moreover, \eqref{x1} is optimal up to a logarithmic correction.
-Very recently, in \cite{AIonescu2022} Ionescu, Pausader, Wang and Widmayer proved the first asymptotic stability result for the unscreened Vlasov-Poisson system in $\mathbb{R}^3$ around the poisson equilibrium.
+Very recently, in \cite{AIonescu2022} Ionescu, Pausader, Wang, and Widmayer proved the first asymptotic stability result for the unscreened Vlasov-Poisson system in $\mathbb{R}^3$ around the Poisson equilibrium, see also in \cite{Pausader2021} for the case of a repulsive point charge.
 The unscreened case is open for the general equilibria.
-However, in \cite{HNRcmp,JBedrossian2020} they studied the linearized unscreened Vlasov-Poisson equation around suitably stable homogeneous equilibria in $\mathbb{R}^d_x \times \mathbb{R}^d_v$. \\ Our goal in this paper is to prove \eqref{x1} for \eqref{eq2} \textit{without} $\log(t+2)$ (in RHS).
+However, in \cite{HNRcmp,JBedrossianNa2020} they studied the linearized unscreened Vlasov-Poisson equation around suitably stable homogeneous equilibria in $\mathbb{R}^d_x \times \mathbb{R}^d_v$. \\ Our goal in this paper is to prove \eqref{x1} for \eqref{eq2} \textit{without} $\log(t+2)$ (in RHS).
 We recall the Besov norm and Triebel-Lizorkin norm as

 and for $\kappa\in (0,1)$ we define a norm weighted in time:

 By Gagliardo-Nirenberg interpolation inequality, we know that Let us introduce some notations. \begin{notation} Let $g:\mathbb{R}^{d}_x\times \mathbb{R}^d_v\to \mathbb{R}^m$.
 We define, for $(x,v)\in\mathbb{R}^{d}_x\times \mathbb{R}^d_v$ and $a\in (0,1)$